songchunlin/en/about/index.md

 I am a fourth-year PhD student at
 [Zhejiang University](http://www.zju.edu.cn "Zhejiang University"), China.
-By far, most of my research focused on animals, especially the birds.
-When I was a master student, I initialed the researches of monitoring animals using camera traps in [Gutianshan Reserve](/links/gutianshan-reserve/ "Gutianshan National Nature Reserve"), China.
+By far, most of my research focused on vertebrates.
+When I was a master student, I used camera traps to monitor animals in [Gutianshan
+Reserve](/links/gutianshan-reserve/ "Gutianshan National Nature Reserve"), China.
 Camera trapping is a new available method to estimate animal population, especially for some elusive and cryptic animals.
-I also participated another parallel project of our group in the [Thousand Island Lake](/links/thousand-island-lake/ "Thousand Island Lake") (TIL), China, which is a large inundated lake with more than one thousand islands.
+I also participated another parallel project of [our group](http://mypage.zju.edu.cn/personnelCard/pingding) in the [Thousand Island Lake](/links/thousand-island-lake/ "Thousand Island Lake") (TIL), China, which is a large inundated lake with more than one thousand islands.
 It is a good land-bridge research system to explore species distributions and test the traditional theory of island biogeography proposed by MacArthur & Wilson.
-Now I am processsing these occupancy data in order to provide more detail into the biodiversity conservation on fragmented islands.
+Now I am processing these data in order to provide more detail of conservation actions on fragmented islands.

 ---